 Nutrition- Bachelor of Science in Kinesiology, Nutrition, and Health

 The Nutrition major leads to a Bachelor of Science in Kinesiology, Nutrition and Health degree.
 Nutrition, an area of health science, studies human metabolism as it relates to nutrition.
 An interdisciplinary curriculum with courses in nutrition, food science, food systems management, lifestyle and health, with supporting courses in chemistry, social science and management is provided by this major.
-Students in this major must complete one of two concentrations, Community Nutrition or Dietetics, which fulfills the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accrediting body for our Didactic Dietetics Program requirements.
+Students in this major must complete one of two concentrations, Food & Nutrition for Pre-Health Professions or Dietetics, which fulfills the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accrediting body for our Didactic Dietetics Program requirements.

 1